 The first recorded mention of the city of Görlitz was in 1071.
-For decades, the city flourished at the intersection of one of Europe’s oldest and most important trade routes, the Via Regia.
-The route connected Kiev to Santiago de Compostela and the Salt Road which linked Prague to the Baltic Sea.
-Given its place on the Via Regia, Görlitz became an influential centre of trade and fortune.
+For centuries, the city flourished at the intersection of one of Europe’s oldest and most important trade routes, the Via Regia.
+The route connected Kiev to Santiago de Compostela and the Salt Road, which linked Prague to the Baltic Sea.
+Given its place on the Via Regia, Görlitz became an influential center of trade and fortune.

-Unlike many other Germany cities, Görlitz was not destroyed during the Second World War.
-As a result, its unique collection of late Gothic, Renaissance, Baroque, and Art Nouveau buildings remained completely intact.
-This stunning collection of architecture, however, did not fare well under the East German government and many of the city’s most impressive buildings fell into disrepair.
+Unlike many other German cities, Görlitz was not destroyed during the Second World War.
+As a result, its unique collection of late Gothic, Renaissance, Baroque, and Art Nouveau buildings remains completely intact.
+Unfortunately, this stunning collection of architecture did not fare well under the East German government.
+As a result, today many of the city’s most impressive buildings are in a state of disrepair.

-In the past few years over 700 of these buildings have been fully restored to their original beauty.
-In total, 4,000 buildings in the city have received heritage designation – the highest number of protected properties in any German city today.
+Over 700 buildings have been fully restored to their original beauty in the past few years.
+In total, 4,000 buildings in the city have received heritage designation; the highest number of protected properties in any German city today.
 One mystery remains, however.
-It seems that many of Görlitz’s historic buildings have been restored with money given by a mysterious donor, who gifted the city with over €500,000 a year between 1995 and 2010, arriving at a total of over €10 million.
+It seems that many of Görlitz’s historic buildings have been restored with money given by a mysterious donor.
+This generous person gifted the city over €500,000 a year between 1995 and 2010.
+In total, that is €10 million.
 According to official sources, the donor has requested to stay completely anonymous.
-To date, their identity has not been revealed, so please let me know if you find any clues on your next trip to Görlitz.
+To date, their identity remains unknown.

 Here are ten tips to make the most of your trip to Görlitz.

 1. Take a tour of the film sets of Görliwood